 The system works with either hydraulic or electrical actuators, or with a self-contained Ex-approved hydraulic/electric actuator in order to avoid interference with an existing hydraulic system – e.g. for system upgrades.
 The opening and closing pressure are remotely controlled from the C.C.R. via a PLC-unit, which incorporates the physical properties of any given crude oil.

 The VOCON venting system is controlled by an electrical actuator maintaining the tank pressure between the set-pressure and the re-seating pressure.
-The VOCON system is installed on the mast riser’s bypass line, and controls the vapour pressure in all the cargo tanks during the voyage for direct emission control, in order to reduce VOC loss from the tanks during the voyage.
+The VOCON system is installed on the mast riser bypass line and controls the vapour pressure in all the cargo tanks during the voyage for direct emission control.

 By controlling the pressure in the venting system, it is possible to fully control the VOC emissions.

-The VOCON system can be programmed to enable adjustment of the opening set on the valve, according to what is optimal for the specific cargo.
+The VOCON system can be programmed to enable adjustment of the opening setting on the valve, according to what is optimal for the specific cargo.

 A built-up piston controlled inline pressure vacuum valve in stainless steel for breathing purposes and full flow capacity performance.
 Covering a range from 2.400 Nm3/h to 26.000 Nm3/h.

-The VOCON System is operated from a touch screen (Human Machine Interface (HMI)) in the front of the cabinet.
-It is possible to run an automatic or manual.
-Settings can be adjusted inside the max and min limitation for safe operation.
-The control cabinet must be placed in-doors in a non-hazardous area, e.g. in the Cargo Control Room.
+The VOCON System is operated from an HMI (Human Machine Interface) touch screen in the front of the cabinet.
+It is possible to run in automatic or manual.
+Settings can be adjusted within the max/min limitation for safe operation.
+The control cabinet must be placed indoors in a non-hazardous area, e.g. in the Cargo Control Room.

-The relative pressure transmitter (gauge pressure) is placed on the Main IG-line.
+The relative pressure transmitter (gauge pressure) is placed on the IG Main ine.
 The transmitter is used to measure the pressure in the tank venting system and reports back to the control cabinet for action.
-Approved for hazardous area installation
+Approved for hazardous area installation.